johnzhou721/TikZ-Animations/Packages/pline-vec/README.md

 # tikz-3dgeom

-`tikz-3dgeom` is a toolkit for 3D visualization in TikZ.
+`pline-vec` is a toolkit for 3D visualization in TikZ.

 I was motivated to write this package because of things that I wanted to do, but could not do with the standard packages, `tikz-3dplot` and `pgfplots`.
 For example, `pgfplots` cannot z-buffer multiple surfaces at once, and `tikz-3dplot` does not allow euler angle rotations of the main coordinate frame.
-Also, neither package can draw intersecting planes properly. `tikz-3dgeom` can do all of that, and will also be able to do more.
+Also, neither package can draw intersecting planes properly. `pline-vec` can do all of that, and will also be able to do more.

 ## Current Features